Brief introduction to basic technological details of Neuron products.

 These protocols cover absolute most of existing devices and software, which makes the EVOK a highly flexible software acting as a layer between the device or software itself and the EVOK webpage containing the control interface.
 The resulting software is easy to use enough for absolute beginners to use it.

-For Mervis and EVOK, we provide a full technical support.
+For Mervis and EVOK, we provide full technical support.

-The REX software can serve as an alternative, providing a set of tools and applications for automatization projects and allowing an easy PLC programming via a comprehensive graphic interface.
+The REXYGEN software can serve as an alternative, providing a set of tools and applications for automatization projects and allowing an easy PLC programming via a comprehensive graphic interface.

 HomeSeer HS3 platform then offers basic software for controlling devices such as lightning switches, thermostats, door locks and many more.

-Commercial platform support is provided externally by platform's respective developer.
+Commercial platform support is provided externally by the platform's respective developer.

 As we emphasize the openness of our system, our products can utilize a wide range of open-source platforms.
 Currently, we offer the following platforms:

-From above-mentioned, we can highlight the Node-RED with its web interface used for easy connection of hardware, API and online services through a comprehensive graphics editor allowing an easy placement of code segments with a single click.
+Especially noteworthy is the Node-RED with its web interface used for easy connection of hardware, API and online services through a comprehensive graphics editor allowing easy placement of code segments with a single click.

-The FHEM platform offers a broad support of various protocols and is particularly suited for combining wired and wireless systems.
-The DomotiGa platform then provides the user with development interface for developing smart home applications based on the Linux OS.
-Open-source platform support is provided externally by respective developers.
+The FHEM platform offers broad support of various protocols and is particularly suited for combining wired and wireless systems.

 Digital input and output modules of the Neuron feature a set of functions allowing the user to customize the unit's functionality.